Nivani/https-development/README.md

 You can now access any development server running on ports between 8080 and 8099 over HTTPS by replacing `http://localhost:<port>` with `https://<port>.localhost.test`.
 For example, you can open [https://8099.localhost.test](https://8080.localhost.test) in your favorite browser to see Traefik's dashboard.

-To run the test application, go to the `tls-test-server` folder
+To run the test application, go to the `test-app` folder
 Run `npm install` and `npm start`

 Open [https://8080.localhost.test](https://8080.localhost.test) in your favorite browser to see an API call, a websocket over WSS and Server-sent events in action.